mitsuhiko/sloppy-xml-py/README.md

 The parser provides both streaming and tree-building capabilities with robust error recovery mechanisms, making it ideal for parsing XML from unreliable sources while maintaining reasonable performance.

-**Note:** this library was 100% AI generated with Claude Code and used experimentall for some evals I'm doing.
+**Note:** this library was 100% AI generated with Claude Code and used experimentally for some evals I'm doing.
 I will try to fix it up as good as possible as I ran into issues, but I cannot vouch for the quality of it.

 ## Goals